loltgt/ensemble-social-share/README.md

 # ensemble SocialShare

-ensemble.SocialShare JavaScript class from loltgt
+ensemble.SocialShare JavaScript class, based on ensemble from loltgt

 This social sharing component has buttons to share on popular socials and supports the WebShare API.